+43 678 7816241

 What was once repressed energy from a cruel past, now gets presented openly and transformed into electric energy coming from renewable sources like wind or sun.
 The reconnected urban space with a nearby park responds to these changes, diminishing or maximizing in height, resulting in a dynamic spatial experience.

-AS LONG AS YOU LOVE ME is a participatory installation and performance in which the interior of a small room is transformed into a wax-covered cave.
+As long as you lovef me is a participatory installation and performance in which the interior of a small room is transformed into a wax-covered cave.

 Over the course of a day, visitors collectively layer the space with wax, creating an immersive environment that shelters a central, 1.5-meter fountain sculpture with a fleshy, tumor-like form.
 Light and smell of the installation will pair with the organic dripping of the fountain and a digital sound installation.